matrix-org/synapse/docs/metrics-howto.md

    port: 9101
 ```

-Feel free to change the `bind_address` and `port` parameters
+The `bind_address` and `port` parameters should be set so that
-as long as the resulting listener can be reached by prometheus.
+the resulting listener can be reached by prometheus, and they
+don't clash with an existing worker.
 With this example, the worker's metrics would then be available
 on `http://127.0.0.1:9101`.